IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    reduce overall bandwidth requirements and provide great economic advantages to the customer.

-   A typical example of network slicing with resource reservation using customized topologies is in recursive network slicing for network wholesale, where [add example]
+   A typical example of using customized topologies for network slicing is in the scenario of recursive network slicing for network wholesalers, where an high-level network slice service provider may request customized topologies from multiple lower-level providers to support [TBD]

    This document defines a YANG {{!RFC7950}} data model for representing, managing, and controlling IETF network slices over customized